Opinions and conclusions arising from our audit

 - we have not received all the information and explanations we require for our audit.

 Under the Listing Rules we are required to review:

-- the directors' statement in relation to going concern and longer term viability; and
+- the directors' statements, in relation to going concern and longer-term viability; and

 - the part of the Corporate Governance Statement relating to the company's compliance with the eleven provisions of the 2014 UK Corporate Governance Code specified for our review.

 We have nothing to report in respect of the above responsibilities.

 As explained more fully in the Directors' Responsibilities Statement, the Directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 A description of the scope of an audit of financial statements is provided on the Financial Reporting Council's website at www.frc.org.uk/auditscopeukprivate.
 This report is made solely to the Company's members as a body and is subject to important explanations and disclaimers regarding our responsibilities, published on our website at www.kpmg.com/uk/auditscopeukco2014a, which are incorporated into this report as if set out in full and should be read to provide an understanding of the purpose of this report, the work we have undertaken and the basis of our opinions.